-In May 2019, the Governmental Accounting Standards Board (GASB) issued Statement No. 91 "Conduit Debt Obligations".
-This statement, which is effective for fiscal periods beginning after December 15, 2020, will not have any an effect on the City's financial reporting.
+In March 2020, the Governmental Accounting Standards Board (GASB) issued Statement No. 94, "Public-Private and Public-Public Partnerships and Availability Payment Arrangements".
+This statement, which is effective for periods beginning after June 15, 2022, and all reporting periods thereafter, will not have any effect on the City's financial reporting.

-In January 2020, the Governmental Accounting Standards Board (GASB) issued Statement No. 92 "Omnibus 2020".
-This statement, which is effective for fiscal periods beginning after June 15, 2020, will not have any an effect on the City's financial reporting.
+In May 2020, the Governmental Accounting Standards Board (GASB) issued Statement No. 96, "Subscription-Based Information Technology Arrangements".
+This statement, which is effective for periods beginning after June 15, 2022, and all reporting periods thereafter, will not have any effect on the City's financial reporting.